Updated 8/5/2025

-After an office move, I loaded up my car with boxes of paper, books and art supplies and distributed them among several local organizations (as well as my son’s school).
-I had less items to move and I felt good knowing that a student, teacher or artist would make good use of the supplies—it was a win-win!
+After an office move, I loaded up my car with boxes of paper, books, and art supplies and distributed them among several local organizations (as well as my son’s school).
+I had fewer items to move and I felt good knowing that a student, teacher or artist would make good use of the supplies—it was a win-win!

-There are several organizations in the Chicagoland area that accept donations of new and gently-used art, craft and design supplies and books.
-I have donated to these organizations and can attest to the good feeling that comes along with sharing with those in need—especially right here in my own community.
+Several organizations in the Chicagoland area accept donations of new and gently-used art, craft, and design supplies and books.
+I have donated to these organizations and can attest to the good feeling that comes along with sharing with those in need—especially right here in my community.

-Art Makers Outpost (Evanston, IL) is an environmentally conscious art makers-space for young artists and adults to create art by repurposing items in an imaginative way.
-They accept donations of a variety of art materiel that can be reused in art classes and art kits.
+Art Makers Outpost (Evanston, IL) is an environmentally conscious art-makers space for young artists and adults to create art by imaginatively repurposing items.
+They accept donations of a variety of art materials that can be reused in art classes and art kits.
 See their donation list.

 The WasteShed (Chicago & Evanston, IL) is a creative reuse center that collects art and craft materials and makes them available in their retail store to artists, students, teachers and anyone else at a low price.
 Their store is a treat to visit and they also host art events.
 See their donation list.